 Be sure to make friends and family members aware of your plans, including departure times and specific travel routes or destinations.
 This will significantly decrease rescue time if something happens.
 Plan ahead, be prepared, and enjoy your boating activities.

 Winter camping fees go into effect November 1 at Idaho Power parks in Hells Canyon.
 Fees range from $5 for a tent space to $8 for an RV space.
 Discounts are available for seniors and veterans.

 For a full rate schedule, maps, and other park information, visit the Parks link at the Idaho Power website.

 You may now make in-season campsite reservations on-line as much as nine months in advance.
 There is a $10 fee for reserving on-line, and they may be made for visits scheduled between the first Friday in April through the last Sunday in October.
 A phone reservation option is also available for $15; call 1-844-472-7275.

 Smaller overnight campsites are not included in the reservation system.
 In Hells Canyon, Carter's Landing and Moonshine Mine remain available on a first-come, first-served basis.

 Snow Pack Information

-As of December 3, the Schneider Meadows SnoTel site, elevation 5400 feet, is reporting a snow depth of 12" with a total precipitation accumulation of 4.2" since October 1.
-After this weekend's snowstorm, the FS 39 road between Halfway and Joseph is closed for the season.
+As of February 25, the Schneider Meadows SnoTel site, elevation 5400 feet, is reporting a snow depth of 73" with a total precipitation accumulation of 24.9" since October.

 Check the recent weather and snow pack reports from Schneider Meadows SnoTel site and the Sparta Butte RAWS site for updates.
 More information is also available from the Wallowa Avalanche Center.
 The WWNF also has snowmobile trail maps and condition reports available on their website.